Holstein–Herring method: Applications

-The Holstein–Herring formula had limited applications until around 1990 when Tang, Toennies, and Yiu demonstrated that $\phi_A^{}$ can be a polarized wave function, i.e. an atomic wave function localized at a particular nucleus but perturbed by the other nuclear center, and consequently without apparent gerade or ungerade symmetry, and nonetheless the Holstein–Herring formula above can be used to generate the correct asymptotic series expansions for the exchange energies.
+The Holstein–Herring formula had limited applications until around 1990 when Kwong-Tin Tang, Jan Peter Toennies, and C. L. Yiu demonstrated that $\phi_A^{}$ can be a polarized wave function, i.e. an atomic wave function localized at a particular nucleus but perturbed by the other nuclear center, and consequently without apparent gerade or ungerade symmetry, and nonetheless the Holstein–Herring formula above can be used to generate the correct asymptotic series expansions for the exchange energies.
 In this way, one has successfully recast a two-center formulation into an effective one-center formulation.
 Subsequently, it has been applied with success to one-active electron systems.
 Later, Scott et al. explained and clarified their results while sorting out subtle but important issues concerning the true convergence of the polarized wave function.

 The outcome meant that it was possible to solve for the asymptotic exchange energy splittings to any order.
 The Holstein–Herring method has been extended to the two-active electron case i.e. the hydrogen molecule for the two lowest discrete states of $\text{H}_2$ and also for general atom-atom systems.